Ali-Das/Text_to_SQL_using_OpenNMT/README.md

 The implementation is based on
 [OpenNMT: Neural Machine Translation Toolkit](https://arxiv.org/pdf/1805.11462), [WikiSQL dataset](https://github.com/salesforce/WikiSQL).
-Please cite it too if you use this code.
+Please cite them too if you use this code.